jackyurchiksparrow/Obsidian-cooking/Cooking/Recipes/Desserts/Cakes/Salted peanut Snickers mousse cake.md

 2. Add sugar, water and syrup to a pot and cook until it's a dark amber color caramel (175-180C).
 3. Take it off the heat.
 Add the butter all at once and stir.
 4. Add the heavy cream, stir.
 5. Back on heat.
 Bring back to a slow simmer for 1-2 minutes (until 118-120C = soft chewy stage).
+6. Add salt.
+7. Stir until 60C, add the gelatin and vanilla.
-6. Spread into 26cm round mold (covered with parchment), freeze.
+8. When it reaches at least 45C, pour and spread into 26cm round mold (covered with parchment), freeze.

 ### --- Honey French-style nougat (26cm) ---
 - **Start both syrups at the same time:**